webceyhan/ts-boilerplate/README.md

 npm run build
 ```

-Before each build, the contents will be cleaned automatically,
-but you can also manually clean /dist folder by running..
+Before each build, `/dist` folder contents will be cleaned automatically, but you can also clean it manually.

 ```sh
 npm run clean